rusalka013/Amazon_Rec_Systems/README.md

 ![alt text](https://github.com/rusalka013/Amazon_Rec_Systems/blob/main/Visuals/Most_popular_products.png)

 ## Test User

 customer_id = 52228204.
-Previous review history rerveals interests in mountain biking and camping.
+Previous review history reveals interests in mountain biking and camping.
 This customer has purchased a scooter and a skateboard as well as Women's and Men's shirts.

 ## Item-to-item Retrieval Model
 * Accuracy rate of  Top-10 recommendations is 63.26% on test data.